The Small Business Owner’s 10 Commandments

 - Thou shalt not make emotional decisions or ignore business logic: Passion drives many business leaders, but emotions alone should not dictate decision-making.
 Every business operates within a competitive marketplace, and every action has consequences.
 Therefore, carefully consider the financial, marketing, and operational repercussions before testing decisions and actions in the real world.

 - Thou shalt not price products/services without understanding related costs: Understanding your business’s financial dynamics is crucial.
 Surprisingly, many entrepreneurs lack financial comprehension when making economic model decisions.
-To set appropriate prices and ensure profitability, you must grasp your true costs.
+To set appropriate prices and ensure profitability, you must grasp your actual costs.
 It really is that simple.

 - Thou shalt not withdraw more from the business than it can afford: A colleague of mine aptly states that some business owners “pimp” their businesses by extracting more money than the enterprise can generate organically.
 If you create cash flow problems to sustain your lifestyle, your business model is not sustainable in the long run.